 The Educational Travel Community conference offers alumni travel planners, tourism boards and tour operators the opportunity to network and share ideas that help the educational travel community thrive.
-At this year’s conference, David Henry, Go Ahead’s VP of Marketing, spoke about the digital landscape for travel marketing and how it can be used to help recruit travelers and raise awareness.
-Read on for David’s valuable insights about the customer journey and how to reach your audience with the right marketing tools.
+Speakers at the 2016 conference focused on the digital landscape for travel marketing and how it can be used to help recruit travelers and raise awareness.
+Read on for some valuable insights about the customer journey and how to reach your audience with the right marketing tools.

 Think about the customer journey